 Gary has served as a panel mediator and arbitrator for the American Arbitration Association since 2013.
 He has mediated and arbitrated many complex disputes through the AAA and privately, including several multi-party construction disputes involving complicated technical issues.
 He has also mediated and arbitrated many disputes between attorneys and their clients through the Connecticut Bar Association Fee Disputes Program.
 Gary may be contacted directly regarding service as a mediator or arbitrator.

 Gary is a long-time member of the Executive Committees for the Construction Section and Alternative Dispute Resolution Section of the Connecticut Bar Association.
 He is a past chair of the Alternative Dispute Resolution Section and a member of the CBA House of Delegates.
 He is also a member of the Construction Forum and Dispute Resolution Section of the American Bar Association.
 He is a long-time active member of several construction trade organizations and has served on several boards and commissions in municipal government.
-He is admitted to practice in the state and federal courts of Connecticut, New York, Massachusetts and New Hampshire and has represented clients in many other states on a pro hac basis.
+He is admitted to practice in the state and federal courts of Connecticut, New York, and Massachusetts and has represented clients in many other states on a pro hac basis.
 He is a frequent speaker and author on construction and dispute resolution topics including over 20 years as a contributing author of several construction treatises published by Wolters Kluwer.